One of the first things most people ask when considering RV living is, “How much does it cost?”

 Obviously, you will want to have at least one phone handy during your travels.
 That said, your phone bill really doesn’t need to change that much unless you just want to change the way you do things.

 Some people do change plans or providers to ensure they have coverage in more places or to get a good deal on a hotspot plan, but all in all, you can probably count on spending about the same amount on phones on the road as you do now.

 Roadside assistance is extremely important when you’ll be spending lots of time on the road and traveling far from family and friends.
 Not only will you want roadside assistance for your car or truck, but you’ll also need a company that can help with your RV as well.

 There are a few different companies that can do this including, Good Sam and Coach-Net.
 The cost is minimal (under $200 a year) and as soon as an issue arises, you’ll be so glad you made that investment.

 Insurance is a biggie.
-You will need good fulltimers insurance that covers your rig and everything in it.
-This is more expensive than other types of RV insurance, but so worth it should anything happen to your home.
+You will need good full-timers insurance that covers your rig and everything in it.
+The cost of this RV insurance cannot be compared with the very cheap car insurance that most buy, but it’s worth, should anything happen to your home.

 Health insurance will also need to be taken into consideration.
 If you currently have insurance through an employer and would be leaving that job to hit the road, you’ll need something to replace the lost insurance.
 Some people choose to use healthshare services while others turn to the healthcare marketplace.
 Still others pay for private insurance out of pocket or seek out location-independent work that will provide insurance.
 What you do will depend on your budget and needs.